ComsIndeed/json_stream_parser_dart/README.md

 generates JSON token-by-token, this parser allows you to reactively access properties **as they're being formed**, without waiting for the entire response to complete.

+**✨ Handles multiline JSON perfectly** - Works seamlessly with triple-quoted strings (`'''`) and JSON with actual newline characters, making it ideal for testing and development.

 ### Perfect For: